John Ford

 "North of Hudson Bay" [Fox Nov 1923]

-A cowboy arrives in Canada's Northern Territories to find that his brother has been killed and the partner in a gold mine
+A cowboy arrives in Canada's Northwest Territories to find that his brother has been killed and the partner in a gold mine

 falsely convicted for the murder.